 - Screwdriver (If you found the plug I sourced, you can use either a flat or phillips screwdriver)

 - Wire Strippers (optional!
 The wires on your light fixture will probably already be stripped.
-If you don’t have wire strippers, you can strip wires *carefully* with a pair of scissors- here’s a youtube video showing how)
+If you don’t have wire strippers, you may be able to strip wires *carefully* with a pair of scissors- here’s a youtube video showing how)